dotchain/dotchain.github.io/ComposableOperations.md

 meaning would need a special upgrade step or potentially adding new versions as new mutations (in which case both old and new mutations may need to be supported side by side for a while).
-Sticking to a small but minimal set of mutations sidesteps this problem for most typical usage.
+Sticking to a small but minimal set of mutations sidesteps this problem for the typical usage.

 3. The test matrix for mutations is non-linear on the number of mutattion types.